 Photos of the finished product — a DIY Homemade Sandbag for Training

 - Stuffed Gym Bag — using the same filler and a liner bag, I converted one old Reebok gym bag into a covert, lightweight sandbag.
 It’s great for scaling, single-arm work and passes/throwing.

-- If you’ve got the budget and like the size of the Rogue bags, then these are virtually indestructible and they’ve improved in recent years.
-Also, check out their new Strongman bags.
-Epic!
+- If you’ve got the budget and like the size of the Rogue bags or the features and durability of GORUCK’s sandbags, then these are virtually indestructible and they’ve improved in recent years.

 In my Rogue bag, I use 2-3 sand-filled liner bags.
 To avoid the bag folding as the sand consolidates, I improved the setup by stuffing old clothes in the bag.
 It holds shape much better with this easy mod.